2011 to Present

 The PA History Society holds a rededication ceremony for the only PA veterans garden in the US in April 2017.
 Click here for an article on the rededication ceremony

 The PA History Society publishes a comic book featuring a collection of Gasoline Alley(c) comic strips featuring Chipper Wallet, PA-C. Chipper Wallet even "speaks" on behalf of former corpsmen and medics who helped pioneer the PA profession at the PA veterans garden rededication ceremony in one storyline within the comic.
 For more details on the comic book, click here AAPA HoD adopts "Optimal Team Practice" policy.
+The Grow Our Own Directive: Physician Assistant Employment and Education Act of 2017 (G.O.O.D.) is passed by Congress.
+This Directive allows for educational assistance to qualifying former members of the Armed Forces for education and training as physician assistants of the Department of Veteran Affairs.

 On January 12, 2018, JAAPA-JPAE Special 50th Anniversary eBook is published online.
 The PA Profession: 50 Years and Counting is a joint article collection of anniversary articles that appeared in both publications during the PA profession’s 50th anniversary (2017).
 You can access this special edition here.